CITY OF FITCHBURG COVID-19 MESSAGE

 The Bottom Line

 This order has been put in place to protect our community and keep us all healthy.
 Please do not put friends, family, neighbors, first responders, or medical professionals, at unnecessary risk.
-We understand this order can be overwhelming but we, along with our partners in the medical field, believe it is vital to protect our community and keep all of us healthy and safe.

 Like the rest of this pandemic, the information related to this order may evolve and change.
 Our goal when dealing with complaints or other concerns related to the order, or the pandemic in general, is to educate.